-- Are you feeling lonely, anxious or invisible around your partner?
+- Do you feel lonely, anxious or invisible around your partner?

-- Are you longing for more attention, affection or closeness?
+- Do you long for more attention, affection or closeness?

-- Has communication become tense or volatile or, alternatively, nonexistent?
+- Does your communication becomes tense or volatile or, alternatively, nonexistent?

 - Are you nostalgic for how it used to be with your partner, when you adored, respected and valued each other?